-The following long-listed submitters will be included in the Spineless Wonders’ multiplatform collaborations such as #storybombingNWF19, podcasts, live performance and the microflix project produced in collaboration with the University of Technology Sydney.
+A selection of contributors and finalists will also have their work included in #storybombingNWF19, podcasts, live performance and the microflix project produced in collaboration with the University of Technology Sydney.

 The next NWF/joanne burns Award will open for submission in May, 2019.
 For updates, sign up for our newsletter, subscribe to our blog and follow Spineless Wonders on social media.

 What Are We Looking For?We are looking for engaging narratives and creative prose pieces which riff on the soundtracks of our lives – be that songs and music of any genre, or sounds from the built environment or the natural world.
 Your submission may reflect on the absence of sound or it may take us into a world without music.Your approach may be playful, witty, political, philosophical or all of the above.
 You may choose to write in any prose genre – in fact, hybrid forms are encouraged.